 I have a confession to make.
 I used to be addicted to brand planning tools.
 It was a problem: one that got so bad I eventually started pushing such tools on others to support my habit.
 Let me explain.

-Long before I took up the call of strategic storytelling, I was a brand planner in the advertising business, helping clients uncover and define the essence of their brands.
+Long before I took up the call of strategic brand storytelling, I was a brand planner in the advertising business, helping clients uncover and define the essence of their brands.
 During that time, I used a variety of different tools to accomplish this, each dedicated to reducing a brand down to a few words or phrases that would fit snuggly into some cleverly designed diagram.
 While I always appreciated the precision and economy these branding models required, I couldn’t help but worry that, when shared broadly within an organization, they were falling short with the very employees they were meant to focus and inspire.

 This concern became a reality for me during my last year in the advertising business after I had led a client through a Brand Promise Pyramid exercise (my brand planning tool of choice at the time).
 It was a good outcome for that sort of thing, and our clients were quite pleased with the results; so much so that they set out to present the completed pyramid to everyone in the company through a “pep rally” where motivational music and light machines cued people onto the stage, and everyone walked away with a brightly coloured t-shirt emblazoned with a new internal rallying cry.
 There might have been a confetti cannon; I can’t remember.

 A couple of weeks later I was at a Christmas party and bumped into a friend who worked for the company and had attended the pep rally.
-Knowing that I had been involved in this work, he complemented me on it.
+Knowing that I had been involved in this work, he complimented me on it.
 I asked him what he thought about the Brand Promise Pyramid shared with him and his colleagues and if he remembered anything about it; and to his credit (and I guess to ours) he recited a couple of phrases and words.

 I then asked him, “So what do those lines mean to you?”